jazzband/django-formtools/README.rst

 -- but was separated into a standalone package in Django 1.8 to keep the framework's core clean.

-For a full list of available formtoolss, see http://django-formtools.readthedocs.org/
+For a full list of available formtools, see http://django-formtools.readthedocs.org/

 django-formtools can also be found on and installed from the Python